cknight/kv-client/NOTES.md

 7. Key tree
 8. Copy from get/list to file
 9. Enforce confirmation of delete all? (type "delete all data" or some such)
+10. Store self-hosted connections by session id?
+E.g. avoid sharing self-hosted connections globally?
+Or some other solution to improve security?
+Might be annoying if the connection keeps disappearing.

 Config